SatYu26/Kubernetes-Basics/Special Edition Lab​.md

 # The Kubecon + CloudNativeCon Special Edition Lab

 The various parts of the Kubernetes Control Plane, such as the kube-apiserver and kubelet processes, govern how Kubernetes communicates with your cluster.
 The Control Plane maintains a record of all of the Kubernetes Objects in the system, and runs continuous control loops to manage those objects’ state.
-At any given time, the Control Plane’s control loops will respond to changes in the cluster and work to make the actual state of all the objects in the system match the desired state that you provided.
+At any given time, the Control Plane’s control loops will respond to changes in the cluster and work to make the actual state of all the objects in the system match the desired state that you provided.<br>

 <img src="images\control-plane.png">

 For example, when you use the Kubernetes API to create a Deployment object, you provide a new desired state for the system.
 The Kubernetes Control Plane records that object creation, and carries out your instructions by starting the required applications and scheduling them to cluster nodes–thus making the cluster’s actual state match the desired state.

 ## Kubernetes Control Plane